Kam Franklin

-Kamerra Jodale Franklin (born June 7, 1987), known professionally as Kam Franklin, is an American singer-songwriter, performance artist, activist, writer and orator.
-She is the known as the lead singer for the Houston Soul group, The Suffers.
-She began her career as a backing vocalist and dancer, and has toured with Jim James and the Very Best.
+Kamerra Jodale Franklin (born June 7, 1987), known professionally as Kam Franklin, is a Grammy Award-winning American singer-songwriter, performance artist, activist, writer and orator.
+She is known as the lead singer for the Houston soul group The Suffers.
+She began her career as a backing vocalist and dancer, and has toured with Jim James, Ruthie Foster, Margo Price, and the Very Best.

 Background

-Franklin is known for her soulful mezzo-soprano vocals, as well as her collaborations with artists of many different genres, including Houston rappers Z-Ro and Fat Tony (rapper), Americana-rocker Matthew Logan Vasquez of Delta Spirit, and famed drummer Chris Tsagakis of RX Bandits and The Sound of Animals Fighting.
+Franklin is known for her soulful mezzo-soprano vocals, as well as her collaborations with artists across many different genres, including Houston rappers Z-Ro and Fat Tony (rapper), Americana-rocker Matthew Logan Vasquez of Delta Spirit, famed drummers Chris Tsagakis of RX Bandits and The Sound of Animals Fighting, and her production mentor Jim Eno of Spoon.

 Career

 2008–2017: Background career

 Franklin was nominated for the 2008, 2009, and 2011 Houston Press Music Award for Best Female Vocalist.
 Franklin finally won the award in 2012, and again in 2014.
 Her band, The Suffers, took home The 2012 Houston Press music award for "Best New Act" and Best Reggae/Ska/Dub.
 Franklin won 2014 and 2015 Houston Press Music Award for Local Musician of the Year.

 Franklin was featured in a national advertising campaign for ModCloth and has been featured in a BuzzFeed article on fashion for plus-sized women.

 Franklin was in Houston when Hurricane Harvey hit in 2017 and gave an account of it to the Texas Monthly newspaper.